HaitianWang/CITS5551-51-2024-SEM1-Project-6/README.md

 We need to do more literature research next week.
 Find the proper critierian for out project。
 They do not answer me any of the email.
-......
+They answered but only focus on few questions not all ......